taehyunjo90/co-ptr_net-pytorch/README.md

   It is because that the softmax layer of the decoder has to be fixed size.
 In code implementation, I called it as 'choice_size' which you can see on parameters of Seq2SeqGRU's constructor.

 - **Bottleneck problem of context vector**

   It's a very well known problem of seq2seq model.
 Information loss may occur due to the limited size of the context vector.
-It is also the reason for the appearance of the attention model.

-## Pointer Network
+#### Pointer Network

-Through the pointer network structure proposed in this paper, these two shortcomings of Seq2seq were solved.
+Through the pointer network structure proposed in this paper, these two shortcomings of seq2seq model were solved.
+Especially, generalization could be achevied.
+It means model trained for 5 points of TSP problem could solve other than 5 points TSP problem like 7 points TSP problem, etc. If you compare seq2seq and pointer network models with the code uploaded, you can see that how generalization could works.

+**We recommend to read the paper for more details.
+This GitHub repository is written with a focus on implementing the paper.**

+## How to run this code

+There are two problem situations in this code repo.

+1. Sorting

+   Sorting is a relatively easy-to-solve CO problem, and was implemented to quickly test the pointer network model.
+There is no need to download, train and test data, because data for train/test is generated in real time.

+   Run "run_seq2seq_gru_sorting.py" or "run_ptrnet_gru_sorting.py"

+2. TSP

+   You have to download TSP train and test set file, which is introduced in the paper.
+You can download data from http://goo.gl/NDcOIG.
+You need put the downloaded data to "co_data" folder.

+   Run "run_seq2seq_gru_tsp.py" or "run_ptrnet_gru_tsp.py"

+## Contact

+If you have any questions about the implementation of the code at any time, please email to taehyun.jo.90@gmail.com.
+Thanks.